Ten to 15 of my childhood friends from Minsk died of cancer. Chernobyl kills.

 Svetlana Alexievich

-Chernobyl has affected the lives of many people all over Europe to this day.
+The nuclear disaster that took place in Chernobyl has affected the lives of many people all over Europe to this day.
 The affected areas of the Chernobyl Disaster are said to last at least 150 years before proper inhabitation can come again.

 This disaster is noted as being one of the most severe and dangerous in human history, and the UN decided that there should be a holiday made to observe the history of what happened.
-Read more to learn about the history of International Chernobyl Remembrance Day and see how you can participate in this observance.

-History of International Chernobyl Remembrance Day
+History of International Chernobyl Disaster Remembrance Day

-The Chernobyl Nuclear Power Plant was built in 1977 to help make electricity for the infrastructure of the Soviet Union, or in modern-day terms, Pripyat, Ukraine, to develop economic growth.
-Before the infamous incident, in 1982 the nuclear plant had a partial meltdown of reactor 1, causing some damage and taking a few months to repair.
+The Chernobyl Nuclear Power Plant was built to help make electricity for the infrastructure of the Soviet Union, or in modern-day terms, Pripyat, Ukraine, to develop economic growth.
+Construction started in 1972, with the plant finally entering into commercial operation in 1978.

 Although the incident caused the plant to be shut down, the effects of this accident led to long-lasting, damaging consequences.
 The main danger that caused radiation exposure to over 8.4 million people was due to air pollution.